-When introducing two other people, remember to
+When introducing two other people, remember to:

-- Speak both their first and last names clearly - Offer some information to help them ease into a conversation - Introduce the lower-ranking person to the senior-ranking person
+- Speak both their first and last names clearly. - Offer some information to help them ease into a conversation. - Introduce the lower-ranking person to the senior-ranking person.

-When conducting business over a meal, be sure that you
+When conducting business over a meal, be sure that you:

-- Choose foods that are easy to eat
+- Choose foods that are easy to eat.

-- Avoid ordering alcoholic beverages or save them until after business is concluded
+- Avoid ordering alcoholic beverages or save them until after business is concluded.

-- Leave business papers under your chair until entrée plates have been removed
+- Leave business papers under your chair until entrée plates have been removed.

-- Avoid using your cell phone in public

-- Choose topics of conversation carefully (avoid politics, religion, other emotional topics)
+- Choose topics of conversation carefully (avoid politics, religion, or other emotional topics),

-- Avoid going overboard when chatting about personal interests
+- Avoid going overboard when chatting about personal interests.

-- Don't complain about work
+- Don't complain about work.

-- Avoid profanity
+- Avoid profanity.

-- Avoid deeply personal questions
+- Avoid deeply personal questions.

-- Be careful with humor
+- Be careful with humor.